Twisted Sister: Club days (1976–1982)

 In February 1976, at the suggestion of the band's agent, Kevin Brenner, Jay Jay was told that the band could only go so far without being able to play Led Zeppelin cover songs and urged Jay Jay to hire Danny Snider (Dee Snider), who had been in the bands Peacock and Heathen.
 Danny changed his name to Dee at Jay Jay's suggestion and thus began line up number six of Twisted Sister.
 This version lasted just six weeks, with drummer Grace departing.
-The group took a heavier musical direction in April of 1976 with the addition of new drummer Tony Petri, who was heavily influenced by Black Sabbath, Led Zeppelin, Slade, and Alice Cooper.
+The group took a heavier musical direction in April 1976 with the addition of new drummer Tony Petri, who was heavily influenced by Black Sabbath, Led Zeppelin, Slade, and Alice Cooper.
 In 1978 Neill became a born-again Christian after a stint in rehab for alcoholism; his parish, however, objected to his participation in the band, which they deemed to be Satanic.
 After his departure, the band recruited Dictators bassist Mark Mendoza to replace him.

 The band moved in a more heavy metal direction in 1978, when the group began to record its demos.
 Two of their demos found their way to compilation albums by New York classic rock radio station WBAB, and were later re-recorded for the band's first two albums.

 Having audience participation in the "Sweet Jane Gong Show" and the "Death to Disco" stage routines became legendary.
 The band broke attendance records at large halls in the Tri-State Area and its growing fan base began to take the name "S.M.F.F.O.T.S.", for Sick Motherfucking Friends Of Twisted Sister, later shortened to "S.M.F." for "Sick Mother Fuckers".
 NME reported that Twisted Sister had sold out the 3,000 capacity New York Palladium for a March 16 show without a recording contract or radio airplay.
 Fan hysteria and the seemingly "lost art of entertainment" soon became the hallmark of a TS show.
 After selling out the Palladium, the group began aggressively pursuing a recording contract, with an aim to get out of the club circuit before its impending collapse due to the upcoming change of the drinking age from 18 to 21.